Via Dugan Ashley

-Anonymous asked: About the video on the CS/OC pistol (which are popular in France and Germany), I think the guy don't understand the concept of expanding gases.
+Anonymous said: About the video on the CS/OC pistol (which are popular in France and Germany), I think the guy don't understand the concept of expanding gases.
 If he use it in a closed room, without wind to disperse it in the good direction, you'll be strongly punished (and the room decontamination will probably cost dearly).
 Another point : with blank ammo, the gun will cycle without problem.
 With most gas cartridges, it's not the case.
 For me, gas spray canisters are way more effective.

 That’s kinda the way I was leaning as well.